 \textbf{Case 1:} Policies trained on GPS manipulations, which introduce drift biases in position estimates, are evaluated on unseen gyroscope attacks that induce high-frequency oscillatory biases, and on multi-sensor (gyroscope+accelerometer) attacks.
-RARL achieves 0\% success and a crash rate of 60\% under gyroscope attacks.
+We find that RARL achieves 0\% success and a 60\% crash rate under gyroscope attacks.
 For multi-sensor attacks, RARL's performance further deteriorates, with a 75\% crash rate, and significant state drift.
-In contrast, \armor achieves an 60\% success rate under gyroscope attacks and 50\% under multi-sensor attacks, while maintaining crash rates below 10\% and reducing state drift by $4\times$ compared to RARL.
+In contrast, \armor achieves a 60\% success rate under gyroscope attacks and 50\% under multi-sensor attacks, while maintaining crash rates below 10\% and reducing state drift by $4\times$ compared to RARL.

 \textbf{Case 2:} Policies trained on gyroscope manipulations, which introduce high-frequency oscillatory biases, are evaluated on unseen GPS attacks that induce slow drift biases, as well as multi-sensor (GPS + accelerometer) attacks.
-RARL generalizes poorly, achieving only 5\% success and exhibiting high crash rates (70--80\%) and significant state drift.
-In contrast, \armor shows strong zero-shot generalization, achieving a success rate 70\% under GPS attacks and 55\% under multi-sensor attacks, while maintaining low crash rates and reducing state drift by over 10$\times$.
+We find that RARL generalizes poorly, achieving only 5\% success and exhibiting high crash rates (70--80\%) and significant state drift.
+In contrast, \armor shows strong zero-shot generalization, achieving a success rate of 70\% under GPS attacks and 55\% under multi-sensor attacks, while maintaining low crash rates, and reducing state drift by over 10$\times$.

 {\em These results highlight \armor's ability to generalize to unseen attacks targeting both single and multiple sensors}.